Scattering amplitudes of stable curves: Bypassing the Kummer surface

 We use that $\Theta^2=2$ and check how special curves pass through the special points.
 In Figure~\ref{SFgFhFD} we draw the special curves when the configuration $(p_1,\ldots,p_5)$ is away from (top) and along (bottom) the corresponding $\cD$ divisors.
 In the latter case, the inverse image of an ``$E$'' divisor in $\Pic^3C$ is the union ``$\Delta\cup\bE$'' and the ramification divisor on $X$ is the union of the proper transform of $R$ and the ``$\Delta$'' divisor.
-Note that the configuration $(p_1,\ldots,p_5)$ can be on some $\cD$ divisors and not on the others, so the actual picture could be a mixture of Figures~\ref{SFgFhFD} and \ref{kjashfg}.
+Note that the configuration $(p_1,\ldots,p_5)$ can be on some $\cD$ divisors and not on the others, so the actual picture could be a mixture of the top and the bottom of Figure~\ref{SFgFhFD}.

 Next we study the map $\Sym^2C\to\bP^2$, $(x,y)\mapsto \ell_{xy}\cap\bP^2$ of Proposition~\ref{sfgFhRh}.
 It is well-defined unless $\ell_{xy}\subset\bP^2$, which happens at points $\delta_{ij}$.
 So the map $X\to\bP^2$ induced by $\bbLa$ is regular away from $\Delta_{ij}$, in particular it is regular along $\Delta\cup\bE$.